auth0/docs/email.md

 ### Verification Email

 This email will be sent whenever a user signs up or logs in for the first time.
-When the user follows the verification link, an `email_verified` flag will be set in the user's profile. `@@url@@` is a placeholder for this link.
+When the user follows the verification link, an `email_verified` flag will be set in the user's profile. `\@\@url\@\@` is a placeholder for this link.

 The following macros are available in this template: